its-id/nextjs-practice-repo/src/app/redux/README.md

 Ans.
 Yes, we can use redux with localstorage.
 Localstorage is used for storing such data which always stays, even if you close/refresh the web app.
 Usecase: to add a user info like token, username, useremail etc.

+Q6.
+Core principles of Redux?
+Ans.
+1. Single source of truth - the state of your whole application is stored in an object tree within a single store.
+    2. State is read-only - we can't change the state directly.
+We can only change it by dispatching actions.
+    3. Changes are made with pure functions - reducers are pure functions.
+They don't change the state directly.
+They make a copy of the state and then change it.

+Q7.
+What is Redux?
+Ans.
+Redux is a state management library.
+     With redux, we can share data between components.
+     **Redux can use with any JS framework or library.**
+    Like: React, Angular, Vue, or core JS also

+Q8.
+Can we create 2 store in redux?
+Ans.
+No, we can create only one store in redux.

+Q9.
+Redux vs RTK?
+Ans.
+Redux is a state management library.
+    RTK is a wrapper over the redux.
+    RTK is easy to use.
+    RTK file structure is simpler to redux.

+Q10.
+What is useDispatch?
+Ans.
+Hook in redux.
+    Used for passing data from component to redux store.

+Q11.
+Difference between store and state?
+Ans.
+Store is an object that holds the entire state of the application.
+    State is the data that current component needs to render its UI.

+Q12.
+What is use of Provider in React Redux?
+Ans.
+Provider is a **component** in react-redux.
+     Makes redux store available to any component of application.

+Q13.
+Popular redux middlewares?
+Ans.
+Middlewares are needed when we want to do async actions in redux.
+     Redux thunk - **by default used in RTK**
+     Redux saga, Redux observable.

+Q14.
+What is a slice in redux?
+Ans. collection of reducers and actions.

+Q15.
+Where we should not use redux?
+Ans.
+Small and simple applications.
+     Applications without complex state management needs.
+     Applications with a different state management library.

+Q16.
+Main components (parts) of redux?
+Ans.
+Action, Reducer, Store, Provider.

+Q17.
+Alternative of redux?
+Ans.
+MobX, Recoil, Context API.

+Q18.
+How to debug redux?
+Ans. use of redux devtools extension.
+     log actions and state changes.
+     use unit tests.
+     browser debugger.